 Diversity at Stanford

-Here are four messages that we often hear from prospective applicants:
+Here are four statements that we often hear from prospective applicants:

 "I can’t afford to go there."A Stanford education can absolutely be affordable.
 Our strong Financial Aid program ensures that 100% of a student’s demonstrated need will be met by grants, not loans.
 In addition, eligible students can receive a fee waiver to cover the cost of applying to Stanford.
 To learn more about Financial Aid, visit financialaid.stanford.edu.

 "I won’t fit in there."Stanford boasts a diverse student population—for example, roughly half of Stanford students self-identify as people of color, and about 15% of students are the first in their families to attend college.
-There are over 650 student groups, as well as institutional resources, to support students with a variety of backgrounds and interests.
+There are approximately 600 student groups, as well as institutional resources, to support students with a variety of backgrounds and interests.

-"If I didn’t go to a good high school, I shouldn't even apply."Stanford uses a holistic evaluation process, which means that we consider your application in your individual context—we will not compare you to students from schools down the street, or across the globe.
-An important question is: did you take advantage of the academic and extracurricular opportunities that were available to you at your school?
+As part of the holistic evaluation process, we consider your application in your individual context—we will not compare you to students from schools down the street, or across the globe.
+An important question is: did I take advantage of the academic and extracurricular opportunities that were available to me at my school?